 Minitab also recognizes variations of these formats.
 For example, Minitab recognizes mmmm d, yy (January 1, 14) and mmm dd, yyyy (Jan 1, 2014).

-If you enter time components with a colon (:) but without a date and without AM/PM (such as 1:17) in an unformatted column, Minitab recognizes the value as an elapsed time (1 hour, 17 minutes), not as a specific time on the 12- or 24-hour clock.
+If you enter time components with a colon (:) but without a date and without AM/PM in an unformatted column, Minitab recognizes the value as an elapsed time, not as a specific time on the 12- or 24-hour clock.
+For example, if you enter 1:17 in an unformatted column, Minitab recognizes the value as 1 hour and 17 minutes of elapsed time.

 |m/d/yy||English (United States)||1/12/14|